 While all dogs are lovable, some people are drawn to certain “looks” in a pet pooch.
 And if you’re one of those who “oohs” and “ahhs” over dogs with a billowy, cloud-like coat, you’re in luck!
-There are dozens of dog breeds that fit this description.
+There are dozens of fluffy dog breeds that fit this description.
 Their fluffy appearance often gives them the look of an adorable stuffed animal—some even look like teddy bears—and there’s nothing like running your hands through that thick, soft fur as you pet them.

-• Most fluffy dogs are major shedders, especially when they “blow” their undercoats in the spring and fall.
+- Most fluffy dogs are major shedders, especially when they “blow” their undercoats in the spring and fall.

-Small fluffy dogs
+Small fluffy dog breeds

 Toy and miniature poodles

-The quintessential lap—or purse!—dog, toy and miniature poodles are little bundles of hypoallergenic, non-shedding joy.
-Poodles are considered to be among the smartest dog breeds, so they’re easy to house- and leash-train, and they can even be taught to do some cute tricks, especially when there’s a dog treat involved.
-Non-shedding doesn’t mean non-maintenance, though.
-Poodles need regular brushing; otherwise, their fur will mat.
-Unless regularly trimmed, their fur can get quite long, tangled and matted, which is why you see so many poodles at the dog groomers.
+The quintessential lap (or purse!) dog, toy and miniature poodles are little bundles of hypoallergenic, non-shedding joy.
+Poodles are considered one of the smartest dog breeds, so they’re easy to house- and leash-train.
+You can even teach them to do some cute tricks, especially when there’s a dog treat involved.

 Coton de Tulear